developmentseed/kes/README.md

 # Kes
 ### Kes: Making deployment with CloudFormation Fun

 Kes helps with managing and deploying AWS resources using CloudFormation.
-It makes much easier to deploy lambda functions and create API gateway resources.
+It makes it much easier to deploy lambda functions and create API gateway resources.

 ## Installation

     $ npm install -g kes
-    $ kes - h
+    $ kes -h

 ### Usage